 This course explores the development and application of the mathematical skills needed to solve problems related to business occupations.
 Topics include percentages, checking accounts and services, payroll, payroll taxes, cash and trade discounts, markdowns, property and sales taxes, simple and compound interest, installment purchases, loan payment plans, and annuities.
-MOTE: MATH 1220 and MATH 1240 do not require MATH 0930, MATH 0931, or MATH 0960 as a prerequisite; however, MATH 0910 skills are necessary.
-MATH 1220 and MATH 1240 satisfy the math requirements in certain programs only.
-Check to see what the program advises to fulfill the general education math requirement.
-In most cases, these courses do not transfer to other institutions as math credit.
+NOTE: Math 1220, 1240, and 1242 do not have a prerequisite.
+Basic skills needed are reviewed and taught within each course.
+Each course satisfies the math requirements in specific MCC programs.
+Check your program requirements.
+In most cases, these courses do not transfer to four-year institutions.